anjandebnath/ArchitectureComponent/readme.md

 - Add a notification action button

-    `The notification framework lets you embed a notification action button directly in the notification itself.` `implement a broadcast receiver that calls the updateNotification() method when the user taps an Update Notification action button inside the notification.`
+    `The notification framework lets you embed a Notification Action Button directly in the notification itself.` `Implement a broadcast receiver that calls the updateNotification() method when the user taps an Update Notification action button inside the notification.`